frameworklori/lori-framework-site/docs/index.md

 ## Governance Standards
  - [LORI Public Governance Standard → v0.9 Draft](Standards.md)
- - _A first-mover open standard for AI jury-based governance and human-centered ethical oversight._
+ _An original open standard defining jury-based, multi-agent AI governance with human-centered oversight and transparent ethical processes._

 This module is part of a simulated framework...